-D9.16 No direct driveway access is permitted to and from Brocklesby Road unless development proposing access can demonstrate it is made in a safe and practical manner.
+D9.16 Direct driveway access to and from Brocklesby Road is not permitted unless development proposing access can demonstrate it is made in a safe and practical manner.

 D9.17 Walking and cycling infrastructure which connects the precinct to adjacent areas must be made accessible to precinct residents and the broader community.